zonotope/zanmi/README.md

 ## Usage

-zanmi is designed to be deployed with SSL.
+zanmi is designed to be deployed with SSL in production.
+User passwords will be sent in the clear otherwise.
 It serves auth tokens from requests with the user's credentials.
 It manages a self contained password database with configurable back ends (current support for PostgreSQL and MongoDB) and hashes passwords with BCrypt + SHA512.

+To try it out in development, clone this repository and run either postgres or mongo locally.
+Update the dev config in `dev/dev.clj` with the database credentials and run `lein repl` from the repository directory.
+Then, from the repl, run:

+1. `(dev)` to load the development environment.
+2. `(init)` to load the system
+3. `(require '[zanmi.boundary.database :as db])`
+4. `(db/initialize! (:db system))` to set up the database.
+5. `(start)` to start the server.

+The development server will be listening at `localhost:8686`.

 #### Registering User Profiles